 Duration: 6 hours

 Some traditions may sound bizarre or strange, yet people hold them close to their hearts and still practice the age-old rituals to this day.
 Because it’s part of their culture and history, it shapes and defines them.
 In fact, this is what sets one community of humans apart from the other.
-It is due to their deep-rooted beliefs that these unique customs and rituals are still alive, and tie us to the unseen world of the past.
+It is due to their deep-rooted beliefs that these rituals and unique traditions around the world are still alive.
+It ties us to the unseen world of the past.
 To witness these amazing rituals, make sure you plan your visits accordingly and see at least one of them with your own eyes.

 Get Trip101 in your inbox